atomicpapa/Home-AssistantConfig---OLD/README.md

 <h3>Custom User Interface</h3>

 I am using <a href="http://www.github.com/pkozul/ha-floorplan">Floorplan</a> to provide a custom interface for Home Assistant.
 This allows me to design relevant screens for each room where I place one of the Kindle Fire's.
 For example, in my son's room, by his light switch, I have mounted on the wall a 7" Kindle Fire that is running <a href="http://www.ozerov.de/fully-kiosk-browser/">Fully Kiosk Browser</a>.
-Fully Kiosk Browser allows, not only displaying my son's "<a href="https://github.com/atomicpapa/Home-AssistantConfig/blob/master/www/boyspanel.jpg">panel</a>", but also interactivity with HASS in the background.
+For example, Fully Kiosk Browser allows, not only displaying my son's "<a href="https://github.com/atomicpapa/Home-AssistantConfig/blob/master/www/boyspanel.jpg">panel</a>", but also interactivity with HASS in the background.